godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 _________

-First we define some global variables we'll need in the script:
+First we define some class variables we'll need in the script:

 * ``DAMAGE``: The amount of damage a single bullet does.
 * ``IDLE_ANIM_NAME``: The name of the pistol's idle animation.